Erick strengthens into a Category 3 major hurricane approaching Mexico's coast

-ACAPULCO, Mexico — (AP) — Hurricane Erick powered up into a Category 3 major hurricane Wednesday evening as it bore down on the southern Mexico coast, threatening to unleash destructive winds, flash floods and a dangerous storm surge on the region in coming hours, forecasters said.
+PUERTO ESCONDIDO, Mexico — (AP) — Southern Mexico's Pacific coast braced for a Thursday morning impact as Hurricane Erick spun toward shore as a powerful Category 3 major hurricane, threatening to unleash destructive winds, flash floods and a dangerous storm surge on the region in coming hours, forecasters said.

-Swiftly strengthening from a Category 1 hurricane hours earlier, Erick had maximum sustained winds of 120 mph (195 kph) by nightfall as it churned offshore about 55 miles (90 kilometers) south-southwest of Puerto Angel, the Miami-based U.S. National Hurricane Center said.
+Swiftly strengthening from a Category 1 hurricane hours earlier, Erick had maximum sustained winds of 125 mph (200 kph) by nightfall as it churned offshore about 55 miles (85 kilometers) southwest of Puerto Angel, the Miami-based U.S. National Hurricane Center said.

-Erick was also about 160 miles (260 kilometers) southeast of Punta Maldonado and moving northwest at 9 mph (15 kph) toward an expected landfall sometime Thursday morning, according to the center's latest advisory.
+Erick was also about 125 miles (200 kilometers) southeast of Punta Maldonado and moving northwest at 9 mph (15 kph) toward an expected landfall sometime early Thursday, according to the center's latest advisory.
 A major hurricane is defined as Category 3 or higher and wind speeds of at least 111 mph (180 kph).
 Forecasters said further strengthening is expected and devastating wind damage is possible near where the eye crashes ashore.

+Late Wednesday, Erick's projected path crept south, closer to the resort city of Puerto Escondido in Oaxaca state, and centered on a sparsely populated stretch of coastline between the Oaxacan resort and Acapulco to the northwest.

+President Claudia Sheinbaum said in a video message Wednesday night that all activities in the region were suspended and she urged people to stay in their homes or to move to shelters if they lived in low-lying areas.

+Earlier in the day, fishermen in Puerto Escondido pulled their boats out of the water ahead of the storm's arrival.
+Some surfers continued to ride waves at the Zicatela beach, even with red flags up to warn people to stay out of the water.

+The storm's course shift could be welcome relief for residents of storm-battered Acapulco.

-The projected path would take its center near the resort of Acapulco, which was devastated in October 2023 by Hurricane Otis, a Category 5 hurricane that rapidly intensified and caught many unprepared.
-At least 52 people died in Otis and 32 were missing, after the storm severely damaged almost all of the resort's hotels.
+The city of nearly 1 million was devastated in October 2023 by Hurricane Otis, a Category 5 hurricane that rapidly intensified and caught many unprepared.
+At least 52 people died in Otis and the storm severely damaged almost all of the resort's hotels.

+Acapulco residents said they were bracing for Erick’s arrival with more preparation and trepidation because of the memory of the devastation wrought by Hurricane Otis two years earlier.

+Guerrero state Gov. Evelyn Salgado said via X that all movement in Acapulco and other beach communities was to be suspended at 8 p.m.
+Schools across the state were to remain closed for a second day Thursday.

 In Acapulco on Wednesday, there was a strong presence of National Guard and police in the streets, but most visible were trucks from the national power company.
 Crews worked to clear drainage canals and brush.